LexiestLeszek/namegen/README.md

 # namegen
-Implementation of a character-level language model using a recurrent neural network (RNN) with the PyTorch library.
+Single-file implementation of a character-level language model using a recurrent neural network (RNN) with the PyTorch library.
 The code trains the RNN on a dataset of names to generate new sequences of characters that resemble names.
+The model "learns" sequences based on four characters and as a result, learns to generate pretty good names.

 1. Loads a dataset of names from a file named 'names.txt' and processes the data.
 2. Creates a character-level RNN model using PyTorch.